funnyzak/git-webhook-deploy-docker/README.md

 * **GIT_BRANCH** : Select a branch for clone and auto hook match.
 * **GIT_EMAIL** : Set your email for git (required for git to work).
 * **GIT_NAME** : Set your name for git (required for git to work).
 * **INSTALL_DEPS_COMMAND**: Optional.
-The command your frontend framework provides for install your code depends.  eg: `npm ci`. left blank, will not execute.
+The command your framework provides for install your code depends.  eg: `npm ci`. left blank, will not execute.
 * **BUILD_COMMAND**: Optional.
-The command your frontend framework provides for compiling your code. eg: `npm run build`、`yarn build` . left blank, will not execute.
+The command your framework provides for compiling your code. eg: `npm run build`、`yarn build` . left blank, will not execute.
 * **OUTPUT_DIRECTORY**: Optional.
-The directory in which your compiled frontend will be located. left blank, will not execute.
+The directory in which your compiled will be located. left blank, will not execute.
 * **STARTUP_COMMANDS** : Optional.
 Add any commands that will be run at the end of the start.sh script. left blank, will not execute.
 * **AFTER_PULL_COMMANDS** : Optional.
 Add any commands that will be run after pull. left blank, will not execute.
 * **BEFORE_PULL_COMMANDS** : Optional.
 Add any commands that will be run before pull. left blank, will not execute.